AlfonsoMurrieta/AlfonsoMurrieta/README.md

 # Hi there!!!
-I am Alfonso and this is my "ReadMe" ✌🏻
+I am Alfonso and this is my "ReadMe" ✌🏻<br>

-Nowadays, I am a software engineering who loves share knowledge and emotivity.
+Nowadays, I am a software engineering who loves share knowledge and emotivity. <br>
 I am a software fan who is particularly looking for new technologies and research on topics like Artificial Intelligence, Logistics and Finance

-My values
+My values<br>
-💪🏻 Unity is strength
+💪🏻 Unity is strength<br>
-🚀 Diversity is key
+🚀 Diversity is key<br>
-🙌🏻 Leading by example
+🙌🏻 Leading by example<br>
-🔝 Quality first
+🔝 Quality first<br>

-How do I work ?
+How do I work ?<br>
 if you work with your heart and think with your mind everything is possible to do ❤️

-Projects, lenguages, my work ?
+Projects, lenguages, my work ?<br>
 💻 I’m currently working at Nestle México, specifically in Data Science (Logistics area)

-💬 Ask me about whatever thing that you want to learn ✌🏻 🥳 Interesting fact: I love emojis and EDM 😅
+💬 Ask me about whatever thing that you want to learn ✌🏻<br>
+🥳 Interesting fact: I love emojis and EDM 😅